-AMSA is responsible for the day-to-day management of the Coordination Arrangements, including:
+AMSA is responsible for the day-to-day management of these Arrangements, including:

-- maintenance of these Arrangements - coordinating National Plan arrangements in support of a Commonwealth response and - linkages with the National Plan governance arrangements.
+- Maintenance of these Arrangements; - Coordinating National Plan arrangements in support of a Commonwealth response; and - Linkages with the National Plan governance arrangements.

-Individual departments and agencies have responsibility to:
+Individual departments and agencies have responsibility for:

-ensure they are prepared to respond to a maritime environmental emergency within the scope of their responsibilities, as specified in Part 3 of this document.
+• Ensuring they are prepared to respond to a maritime environmental emergency within the scope of their responsibilities contained in Part 3.